 Guess what… a recent meta-analysis showed?
 Lemos et, al, 2009 did a systematic literature review of articles recommending the use of FM systems for APD.
 They concluded that: “Strong scientific evidence supporting the use of personal FM systems for APD intervention was not found.
 Since such device is frequently recommended for the treatment of APD, it becomes essential to carry out studies with high scientific evidence that could safely guide clinical decision making on this subject.“

 5. (C)APD diagnosis does NOT Language Disorder Make.
-“There little evidence that auditory perceptual impairments are a significant risk factor for language and academic performance (e.g., Hazan, Messaoud-Galusi, Rosan, Nouwens, & Shakespeare, 2009; Watson & Kidd, 2009)” (Kamhi, 2011, p.
+“There little evidence that auditory perceptual impairments (not referring to hearing deficits) are a significant risk factor for language and academic performance (e.g., Hazan, Messaoud-Galusi, Rosan, Nouwens, & Shakespeare, 2009; Watson & Kidd, 2009)” (Kamhi, 2011, p.
 265).

-- Watson et al., 2003 found that measures of auditory processing had no impact on children’s reading or language abilities in Grades 1 through 4.
+- Watson et al., 2003 found that measures of auditory processing (NOT hearing) had no impact on children’s reading or language abilities in Grades 1 through 4.

 - Sharma, Purdy, and Kelly (2009) found that having auditory processing difficulties did not increase the likelihood that a child would have a language or reading disorder.

 - Hazan et al., 2009; Ramus et al., 2006) found that despite poor phonological processing abilities, individuals with dyslexia perform within normal limits on measures of speech perception.

 Without a careful differential diagnosis, numerous non-linguistic based medical, psychiatric neurological, psychological, and cognitive conditions can be misdiagnosed as (C)APD including (but not limited):